sufrepmia/al-folio_theme/_pages/teaching.md

 ---
-layout: page
+layout: research
-permalink: /teaching/
+permalink: /research/
 title: Research
-description:
+description: Here are some of my resarch projects/topics, with some stage results and references.
 nav: true
 nav_order: 4
 ---
-To be updated...